A Multilayer Framework for Online Metric Learning: Response to Reviewer 3

+Q7.
+The last paragraph in related work is not logically related to the previous one, why this method is used, or what problem is to be solved by using this method

-The proposed ODML, which is developed based on a new designed MOML, belongs to the first kind of OML method.
-Compared with above OML algorithms, ODML has the following advantages: (1) ODML is hierarchical and can learn feature representation progressively (\emph{i.e.,} better and better); (2) ODML is nonlinear by employing nonlinear activation funcation (\emph{i.e.,} ReLU); (3) ODML enjoys stronger learning ability than shallow OML algorithms under the same amount of data.
+\textbf{Response:} Thanks for your viewpoints.
+We have revised the last paragraph of related work.
+The detailed contents are listed as follows.\\ However, the above mentioned metric algorithms only learn one linear metric space which cannot learn well refined metrics for a complicated nonlinear data distribution.
+In order to solve this issue, we propose MLOML which is developed based on a newly designed Mahalanobis-based online metric learning (MOML).
+Compared with the above OML algorithms, MLOML has the following advantages: (1) MLOML is hierarchical and can learn feature representation progressively (i.e., better and better) through FP and BP strategies; (2) MLOML not only has theoretical guarantees by stacking MOML algorithm as its metric layer, but also is nonlinear by employing nonlinear functions; (3) MLOML enjoys a stronger learning ability than traditional OML algorithms with the same amount of data.